STEALTHTEMP1/openwebui-installer/README.md

 Formerly **Open WebUI Installer**, this project is evolving into a **Universal Container App Store**.
 The goal is to provide a streamlined way to install and manage containerized applications—including Open WebUI—through a single interface.

+> **Platform Support**: The new App Store application is currently macOS only.
+The command‑line installer continues to work on macOS and Linux, while a native Windows version is on the backlog.

 ## 🎯 Quick Start (Docker)